-Patients exposed to radiation therapy due to head or neck cancer as well as certain types of chemotherapy are at high risk to develop mucositis also known as esophagitis.
-Other mucositis causes include mouth infection, poor oral hygiene, dehydration, oxygen therapy, abuse of alcohol and/or tobacco.
+Other oral mucositis causes include: mouth infection, poor oral hygiene, dehydration, oxygen therapy, abuse of alcohol and/or tobacco.

 The most common magic mouthwash recipe includes three ingredients:

-- An antihistamine: like Diphenhydramine is included to reduce inflammation and pain (its commercial name is Benadryl);
+- An antihistamine is included to reduce inflammation and pain.
+Its commercial name is Benadryl.

-- An anesthetic: the scope of the anesthetic is to numb the painful area in the mouth or throat (the most used is called Lidocaine and it needs the doctor prescription);
+- An anesthetic: for numbing the painful area in the mouth or throat.
+The most used is called Lidocaine and it needs the doctor prescription.

 - A coating agent: commercially known as Maalox and Mylanta.
 They are included in the magic mouthwash recipe because make the active ingredients to remain longer on the open sores and affected areas of the mouth and throat.

 The magic mouthwash ingredients listed above should be mixed in equal parts (1:1:1).